GhaidaSenani/GhaidaSenani.github.io/_posts/2019-10-10-San Francisco Violence Of Crime Prediction.markdown

 ### 4.Building models:
-In this step, Some Features Engineering has be done , Data Scaling using Min max scalar , Use Random Under sampling technique for the imbalance class and Split the Dates field to :Year , Day , hours ,minutes and seconds.
+In this step, Some Features Engineering has to be done, Data Scaling using Min-max scalar, Use the Random Under sampling technique for the imbalance class and Split the Dates field to Year, Day, hours, minutes, and seconds.

 ### 5.Selecting Best models:
 RandomForest Classifier has been selected with hyperparameters : n_estimators = 100 , Max Depth =4 , with accuracy =0.94 and recall =0.67